Maneesh-Mrinal/Maneesh-Mrinal/README.md

-- 👋 Hi, I’m Maneesh Mrinal
+- Hi, I’m Maneesh Mrinal
-- 👀 I’m interested in Games and Game Development
+- I’m interested in Games and Game Development
-- 🌱 2D game development is my favourite game to develope
+- I love 2D Game Developement
-- 📫 How to reach me: Mail ID: maneesh.mrinal6@gmail.com
+- How to reach me: Mail ID: maneesh.mrinal6@gmail.com

 <!---
 Manyyshhh/Manyyshhh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.